Liwonde National Park: Predators

 In May 2017, African Parks relocated seven cheetahs from South Africa, becoming Malawi's first wild cheetahs in twenty years.
 These were the first large predators to be reintroduced to the park, after being absent from this part of the country for around a century.
 Endangered Wildlife Trust's Cheetah Metapopulation Project and DNPW assisted with the relocation.
 Since 2017, the cheetah population has increased to 21 individuals.

 Liwonde park officials had hoped to introduce female lions in 2012.
 The last reported sighting of a male lion was in 2015.
-Park officials still planned to reintroduce lions and leopard, as of 2017.
+Park officials still planned to reintroduce lions and leopards, as of 2017.
 In early 2018, African Parks reintroduced 9 lions into Liwonde.
 The DNPW, the Dutch Government, and the Lion Recovery Fund assisted with the relocation.
 The lion population has since adjusted well, and the first cub was born in 2020.

-In an effort to boost the park's hyaena numbers, six animals were reintroduced from a private property in Kasungu, bringing the population to about 25.
+In an effort to boost the park's hyena numbers, six individuals were reintroduced from a private property in Kasungu, bringing the population to about 25.

 In July 2020, a pack of eight African wild dogs was reintroduced in the park, following decades since their local extinction.
-The pack adapted well to its new environment, and six weeks after their relocation, the first litter of pups was confirmed to be born.
-Tragically, in November 2022 the pack were all killed following the intentional poisoning of a waterhole within Liwonde National Park.
+The pack adapted well to its new environment; and six weeks after their relocation, the first litter of pups was confirmed to be born.
+Tragically, in November 2022, all members of the pack were killed due to the intentional poisoning of a waterhole within the park itself.